JeovaniMartinez/Android-Utils/docs/utilities/premium-app.md

 ```

 2.- The previous verification, aims to show the appropriate content at the launch the app, now we must do a direct verification with the billing client,
-to update the premium status, this can be done as follows:
+to update the premium state, this can be done as follows:

 ```kotlin
 Premium.Controller.checkPremium(context)